NNM Local date range picker

 Display year?

-Do not waste space displaying year for dates in current year, but be explicit for other years.
+The same with the months.
+Skip displaying year for the months in current year, but be explicit for other years.

 Keyboard support